logo

 James Gordon

-Hello, James Gordon, JP Morgan.
+Hello, James Gordon, J.P.
+Morgan.
 Thanks for taking the question.
-The question was just, if we try and break out how much of sales came from CIDP or MG during the quarter, would it be fair that most of the ads were still MG and it was something like a 20 million ad in terms of CIDP?
+The question was just, if we try and break out how much of sales came from CRDP or MG during the quarter, would it be fair that most of the ads were still MG and it was something like a $20 million ad in terms of CRDP?
 And if that is right, is that pretty much all in the last month based on when the patient came onto therapy?
-So is that then a figure that we could annualize or would we need to be a bit careful to extrapolating what you did in the final month of the quarter and what that would equate to on a yearly basis?
+Is that then a figure that we could annualize, or would we need to be a bit careful, so extrapolating what you did in the final month of the quarter and what that would equate to on a yearly basis?

 speaker

-Yeah, thank you.
-Thanks to James for the question.
+Thank you, James, for the question.
 These are actually two questions in one.
-I think, Carl, why don't you comment on question number one and then we can handle question number two, right, Karen?
-Yeah,
+I think, Carl, why don't you comment on question number one, and then we can handle question number two, right, Karen?

 speaker

-thank you, James.
-I think that actually your numbers are correct in terms of we have more than 300 patients on treatment or CIDP at the end of the quarter.
-That compares to 380, which we had for MG and during the first quarter for MG, we had 21 million dollars of sales.
-So your extrapolation to CIDP makes sense because most of those patients came on board or initiated their treatment, I should say, at the end of that quarter in September.
+Yeah, so thank you, James.
+I think that actually your numbers are correct in terms of we have more than 300 patients on treatment for CIDP at the end of the quarter.
+That compares to 380, which we had for MG during the first quarter.
+For MG, we had $21 million of sales.
+So your extrapolation to CIDP makes sense because most of those patients came on board or initiated the treatment, I should say, at the end of that quarter in September.
 So I think that makes perfect sense.

 speaker

-And then on your second question, James, a quick talk from Karen, right?
+And then on your second question, James, a quick follow-up from Caroline.

 speaker